-OVERVIEW: The Best Buy Foundation is focused on 21st century learning for teenagers, including a commitment to hands-on arts engagement.
+OVERVIEW: The Best Buy Foundation prioritizes 21st century learning for teenagers, including a commitment to hands-on arts engagement.

-IP TAKE: The Best Buy Foundation gives its grants to both national and community-centric organizations through a lens of providing technology skills to teens.
-The foundation refreshingly recognizes many ways to provide these skills, including an explicit interest in music production.
-The caveat: Make sure your organization and program work is within 50 miles of a Best Buy location.
+IP TAKE: The Best Buy Foundation funds grants to both national and community-centric organizations with the intention to provide technology skills to teens.
+The foundation refreshingly recognizes many ways to provide these skills, including an interest in music production.
+However, support is only provided to organizations and program work within 50 miles of a Best Buy location.

-PROFILE: The Best Buy Foundation is the philanthropic arm of the consumer electronics big box store, so it’s no surprise that the foundation focuses on technology and “21st-century skills.”
-What distinguishes this funder more is its narrow student age-group focus, which is limited to teens 13 – 18 and an interest in building skills with an emphasis on arts production.
+PROFILE: The Best Buy Foundation is the philanthropic arm of the consumer electronics big box store, so it is unsurprising that the foundation prioritizes technology and “21st-century skills.”
+Funding is limited to teens 13 – 18, and Best Buy’s music funding supports building tech skills with an emphasis on arts production.

 Funding flows through two grant programs.
-National Grants provide awards typically in the $100,000 - $200,000 range to organizations whose work spans multiple cities.
+National Grants funds awards typically in the $100,000 - $200,000 range to organizations whose work spans multiple cities.
 The foundation “prefers” those cities to include Atlanta, Chicago, Dallas, Denver, Los Angeles, Jersey City/NYC, Miami, Minneapolis/St. Paul, San Antonio, San Francisco/Bay area, Seattle and Washington D.C., because those are the locations of the foundation’s Teen Tech Centers.
-But even when you don’t include some of these locations, be sure the ones you do include are within 50 miles of a Best Buy location.
+But even if an application does not include some of these locations, be sure the ones that are included are within 50 miles of a Best Buy location.
 Eligible organizations are 501(c)(3)s with established out-of-school time programming, or programming with a “proven track record” of serving teenagers.
 Funds are only for program support, not general operating costs.

 All grant opportunities are open to all who wish to apply.
 National Grant applications are due early October.
 Community Grant applications are due early July.
-If you happen to be a Twin Cities-based organization, then a special pot called the Twin Cities Fund gives you the opportunity to apply four times per year.
+For Twin Cities-based organizations, Best Buy has a special program called the Twin Cities Fund that offers the opportunity to apply four times per year.